Prethermal Floquet time crystals in chiral multiferroic chains and applications as quantum sensors of AC fields: Prethermal Floquet Time Crystal

-One of the central features of pFTC's, namely the exponentially slow heating, arises due to the disorder in the model Hamiltonian~\cite{zaletel2023colloquium,else2017prethermal}.
-Our system, however, stabilizes a ``prethermal" FTC since the disorder in the Hamiltonian is only along the external field and not among the coupling (interacting) parameters.
-In this way, the kicking unitaries tend to cancel the effect of the external field disorder \cite{ippoliti2021many}, undermining the many-body localization in the system.
-Therefore the system shall always thermalize at a finite time (lifetime) independent of the number of spins in the chain.
-Formally, we define the lifetime of the system dynamics as the time it takes for the magnetization to approach a negligible value ($t^*$ such that $\vert \hat S_z(t^*) \lesssim \epsilon$, where $\epsilon = 10^{-2}$).
-In Fig.~\ref{mag_h_phi}(a) we show our results for the dependence of the lifetime with the system parameters.
+In Fig.~\ref{mag_h_phi}(a) we show our results for the dependence of the lifetime with the system parameters $h$ and $\phi$.
 We observe that when $\phi$ deviates significantly from the exact spin flip $\phi=\pi$ or decreases the disorder strength, the lifetime becomes shorter.
 In this region of low disorder or large deviation from the exact spin flip the lifetime is at the order of $O(10^1)-O(10^2)$ stroboscopic times and roughly independent of the system parameters; while otherwise, it can be significantly increased up to the order to $O(10^9)$ stroboscopic time for the considered system size.
 Therefore, despite the always thermalizing nature of the model, the timescale of its thermalization is highly tunable through control of disorder and spin-flip precision, featuring moreover a high sensitivity to them as observed from sharp drops on its lifetime when the system moves away from ideal conditions.
 This sharp transition allows us to draw a phase diagram for the model, delineating the regions for its ergodic and pFTC phases.

 We also discuss the dependence of the entanglement and coherence saturation values in comparison to the dynamics lifetime.
 The average saturation value for the system observables is defined as,

 where $T_1$ and $T_2$ are the initial and final times, respectively, and $O$ is the observable of interest.
 We define the average times $T_{1(2)}$ in the saturation region, where $T_1$ represents the approximate initial time when the observable $O$ begins to saturate, and $T_2$ a larger time in order to obtain an accurate average value.